WordPress Multisite: Subdomains or Subdirectories?

 I run three Multisite networks.
 Two of them are for client sites and one is for personal use.
 One of them runs on subdomains, which is the one that allows clients to create their own sites.
 Two run on subdirectories – one that uses domain redirection (more of which shortly) and the other that’s my personal site.

 Using subdirectories means you don’t have to worry about creating new domains or allowing wildcard domains via your hosting provider, and it just makes things simpler.
-For me, it also means that the sites in my personal network have urls that mirror the urls in their opposite numbers on my local copy of the network.
-Again, more of which later.
+For me, it also means that the sites in my personal network have URls that mirror the URL in their opposite numbers on my local copy of the network.
+Again, more on that later.

-If all the sites on your network use our invaluable Domain Mapping plugin to redirect their own unique domains to each site, then as far as your visitors are concerned, then it doesn’t matter if you use subdomains or subdirectories.
-This is because no-one will ever see the “real” URL for the sites in your network.
+If all the sites on your network use our invaluable Domain Mapping guide to redirect their own unique domains to each site, then as far as your visitors go, it doesn’t matter if you use subdomains or subdirectories.
+This is because no one will ever see the “real” URL for the sites in your network.

-So if you’re creating a network (like one of mine) with sites that will all have domains redirected to them, then feel free to use whichever of subdomains or subdirectories you prefer – or whichever you’re forced to if that’s the case.
+So if you’re creating a network (like one of mine) with sites that will all have domains redirected to them, then use whichever of subdomains or subdirectories you prefer – or whichever you’re forced to if that’s the case.

-Personally, I use subdirectories on my network with redirected domains, for the reasons I already outlined.
+Personally, I use subdirectories on my network with redirected domains, I already outlined.

 Some hosting providers will make it difficult for you to work with subdomains.